Sias University: About

 Combining Chinese and Western educational philosophies, the participation of foreign faculty members and the use of English-language teaching materials also enhance bilingual communication skills and encourage all Sias students to explore global strategies to solve problems and develop innovative thinking.

 The rate of foreign faculty to students ranks first in China.
 It offers 35 undergraduate degree programs, 14 associate degree programs, and 6 dual degree programs with Fort Hays State University from Kansas, USA.
 It also has 5 graduate programs.
 The fields of study offering degrees include liberal arts, science, engineering, economics, management, medicine, law, education, and the performing arts.

 American/Chinese fusion

 Sias University has an east–west focus, as seen in its architecture, funding, and ownership.
-The Sias campus was designed by Peter Weiss, an associate professor at Auburn University and his associate Charles Martin.
-They have designed over 30 buildings and are the only Americans to design a college campus in China.
+The Sias campus was designed by Peter Weiss, an associate professor at Auburn University and his partner Charles Martin.
+They have designed over 80 buildings and are the only Americans to design a college campus in China.
 The administration building is designed to look like the U.S. capitol building on one side (facing the campus) and traditional Chinese design on the other side (facing the city of Xinzheng).